urbanjost/M_intrinsics/docs/intrinsics.md

   for conversion.

   where i is the imaginary unit.
-The result’s kind matches the input’s kind.
+The result's kind matches the input's kind.

 ### **Options**